zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-311_840.md

     - Overall proficiency in meta languages i.e. Data, Mathematics, and Product
     - Related area for BCI, JSON/YAML, linguistics, information theory, and information circulation theory
   - Use Case: *When sentiments stop mattering*
+  - Evaluation Sample
+    - P9
+      - Scenario Test: *You're trapped in an alien world where others use flickering light to communicate, and you wondered in a mural showcasing an ancient made-up lanugage used by ancient alien species.
+Find a way home.*
   - `JSON` as interpersonal communication medium
     - **LOCKED**: Requires at least 5-8 yrs of valid, high-quality general cloud computing, PR, Enterprise IT experience
     - BCI Integration